chinapedia/wikipedia.abstract.en/Page/Main_(river).md

 Dams and locks

-Verlaufskarte_Main.gif There are 34 dams and locks along the 380 km navigable portion of the Main, from the confluence with the Regnitz near Bamberg, to the Rhine.[1]
+There are 34 dams and locks along the 380 km navigable portion of the Main, from the confluence with the Regnitz near Bamberg, to the Rhine.[1]

 -   NO.: Number of the lock (from upstream to downstream).
 -   NAME: Name of the lock.